RiKo-19/Audio-Authencity-Checker/README.md

 # Real-Voice-Detection
-We create this model to check whether a Audio is Real or Fake.
+Welcome to the Audio Authenticity Checker repository!
+This project demonstrates our effort in developing a machine learning model that determines whether an audio file is real or fake.